Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 • Visit the actual museums that dot the city, such as the Museo Romántico and the Palacio Cantero, to delve into Trinidad’s rich history.

-I recommend you stay at least two nights in Trinidad if you really want to explore not just the historical city but also the history, art, and adjacent important places of nature or history.
+I recommend you stay at least two nights in Trinidad if you really want to explore not just the historical city but also the history, art, and adjacent important places like Valle de los Ingenios or the nearby national park.

 4. Cienfuegos – French Serenity By The Sea